-- AFS uses the underlying Azure Tables infrastructure to store metadata associated with files/dirs, open handles to them and other state like byte range locks, leases, etc. - An Azure Table is a simple NoSQL collection of rows with a common column schema and sorted / searchable by a subset of ordered 'key' columns. - There are two types of keys: partition and row. - Table operations are transactional within a "partition".
+- AFS uses the underlying Azure Tables infrastructure to store metadata associated with files/dirs, open handles to them and other state like byte range locks, leases, etc. - An Azure Table is a simple NoSQL collection of rows with a common column schema and sorted / searchable by a subset of ordered 'key' columns. - Two types of keys: Partition (coarse) or Row (fine).